Rates are valid from October 2019 to April 2020

-EcoCamp van to Cerro Castillo where you change to the excursion van which will take you to El Calafate.
+EcoCamp van to Cerro Castillo where you change to the regular bus which will take you to El Calafate.

 The vast unbroken stretch of ocean to the west and south of the South American continent leaves the Patagonian Andes very exposed to the saturated winds that circle the Antarctic landmass.
 Also, both the strong marine and the South Patagonic Ice field influence make the weather hard to predict.
 In spring or early summer, fine weather may deteriorate almost without warning, bringing rains and eventually snow.
 Even in summer (December to March) you should come prepared to find cold- strong winds (up to 130 km/hr) and rainfalls.
 The summer’s average temperature is 11ºC/52ºF (24ºC max, 2ºC min).